dpguthrie/dbtc/docs/guide/restart_from_failure.md

 # Restart From Failure

+!!! warning
+    This feature within this package is no longer required as it's all done in a native way through dbt Cloud's [user interface](https://docs.getdbt.com/docs/deploy/retry-jobs) or through the [administrative API](https://docs.getdbt.com/dbt-cloud/api-v2#/operations/Retry%20Failed%20Job)

 !!! tip "Thank You!"

     All credit, for both the words below as well as the code that enables this functionality, should be directed to [@matt-winkler](https://github.com/matt-winkler).
 The initial work for this started with his incredible [gist](https://gist.github.com/matt-winkler/dcd3004e714648420e0e3bd550222a9d).